baranan/minno-tasks/IAT/README.md

 That is the whole script.
 It activates the Minno script at '/iat.js' by calling a function called `iatExtension` with a few parameters that tell the extension what stimuli to use.

 Notice: the script iat.js is out of date.
-To find the most recent version for each implicit measure extension, see the bottom of the page.
+To find the most recent version for each implicit measure extension, see [this page](https://github.com/baranan/minno-tasks/blob/master/implicitmeasures.md).

 The extension has a large set of parameters that the researcher can change.
 All these parameters have default values, so there is no need to set all the parameters, only those that you want to change.
 In fact, one can activate the iat extension without setting any parameters at all, like this: